Treatment for allergic rhinitis depends on your symptoms and how they affect your life.

 - a nasal spray that contains a medicine called ipratropium to reduce nasal discharge and make breathing easier

-- a leukotriene receptor antagonist medication to block the effects of chemicals called leukotrienes that release during an allergic reaction
+- a leukotriene receptor antagonist - a medicine that blocks the effects of chemicals called leukotrienes that release during an allergic reaction

 If add-on treatments do not work, your GP may refer you to a specialist for assessment and treatment.